 Halloween behavior in kids can be a problem.
 With all the excitement of Trick or Treating, pumpkin carving, hay rides, and festivals, kids often lose their ability to control their behavior.
 Parents need to recognize that Halloween has many great opportunities to encourage awesome behavior in October just as a visit from Santa is a currency each December.

-Many parents feel that their children’s behavior should be consistent year round; thus, they plan their parenting accordingly.
+Many parents feel that their children’s behavior should be consistent year-round; thus, they plan their parenting accordingly.
 Having raised two daughters, I can promise you that over the years, you will need to take advantage of events and holidays to achieve the behavior you might not normally see!
 When those Tween years come and they seek independence, parents must be ready to set guidelines and voice behavior expectations.
 Tweens will be more willing to listen because they have their own goals.
-Halloween provides the same opportunity because kids have their goals that they can only get after you reach your goals!
+Halloween provides the same opportunity because kids have the goals that they can only get after you reach your goals!

 Our goals with kids’ behavior are no different from the rest of the year; however, we now have our children’s undivided attention.
 Because they have desired goals for the Halloween season you must start conversations about the behaviors that you need to be improved.
 Respect, kindness, and following rules.
 What else could a parent ask for?